 - both ascending and descending

 - by memory

 - in eighth notes at the minimum tempo of 120 bpm to the quarter note.
 Play a different scale degree note on each eighth note (e.g. do not play two eighth notes per pitch).
 Scales may be performed in the rhythm noted above, but for pianists, scales may also be performed in eighth notes only (without the quarter note "stop" on each tonic scale degree).
 Faster tempos are permissible, but only if ALL scales are played at the faster tempo.

-- in a minimum of 2 octaves, but if possible, 4 octaves would be preferred for pianists. - with both hands together e.
-Personal Solo Video(3-5 minutes)
+- in a minimum of 2 octaves, but if possible, 4 octaves would be preferred for pianists.

+- with both hands together

+f.
+Personal Solo Video (3-5 minutes)

-- All applicants will select and play a solo of their choice. - Pianists must play their solo from memory. - Announce your name and your piece before you play it by stating both the composer and title.
+- All applicants will select and play a solo of their choice. - All applicants must upload a legible pdf copy of the solo that they are playing. - Pianists must play their solo from memory. - Announce your name and your piece before you play it by stating both the composer and title.